Ulukai85/world-cup-database/README.md

 While upholding some conditions and restrictions from freeCodeCamp, I built the 'teams' and 'games' databases and populated them with a Bash Script I wrote: [insert_data.sh](https://github.com/Ulukai85/world-cup-database/blob/main/insert_data.sh).

-Then, as a last step wrote [queries.sh](https://github.com/Ulukai85/world-cup-database/blob/main/queries.sh) to answer some SQL queries.
+Then, as a last step I wrote [queries.sh](https://github.com/Ulukai85/world-cup-database/blob/main/queries.sh) to answer some SQL queries.

+All the SQL commands to build the database are collected in [worldcup.sql](https://github.com/Ulukai85/world-cup-database/blob/main/worldcup.sql)